orkungursel/grunt-phpclassmap/README.md

 #### options.quote_path
 Type: `Boolean`
-Default valie: true
+Default value: true

 Wether or not the classes in the classmap should be quoted.
-There might be some situations where you don't want to do that, for instance in the [filter example](#filter_example).
+There might be some situations where you don't want to do that, for instance in the [Filter Example](#filterexample).

 #### options.dest
 Type: `String`